-Particulars As at 31st March 2019 Fair value of i nvestment properties 1,415.07 1,461.88
+Particulars As at 31st March 2019 As at 31st March 2018 315t Warch 2019 3 ISL Warch 2010 Fair value of investment properties 1,415.07 1,461.88

 9.8 The Company's investment properties consist of land situated at Nagpur, Kottayam (Kerala), Baddi (Himachal Pradesh) and office building in Mumbai.
 The best evidence of fair value is current prices in an active market for similar properties.
 Company has considered ready reckoner rates as the main input for valuation of these investment properties.
 All resulting fair value estimates for investment properties are included in Level 2.